 As an IT professional tasked with managing resources in Azure, it’s important to understand key administrative roles and permissions within a subscription and within a resource group.
 It’s also important to know how to leverage Role Based Access Control (RB...

 This course looks into how to capture log data and metrics from Azure services and feed this information into different locations for processing.
-We take a look at diagnostic logging which can help to troubleshoot services and create queries and alerts base...
+We take a look at diagnostic logging, which can help to troubleshoot services, and create queries and alerts ba...